12313131dBossza/siteproc/LAUNCH-CHECKLIST.md

 ### Company & Roles
 - [ ] New user can create a company
-- [ ] User can invite team members via email
+- [ ] User can invite team members via email (Admin/Owner only)
 - [ ] Invited users can accept invitation
-- [ ] Admin can assign roles (Admin, Manager, Member, Viewer)
+- [ ] Admin can assign roles below their level
+- [ ] Owner can assign any role including Owner
 - [ ] Role permissions work correctly (test each role)
 - [ ] Users can only see their company's data (RLS working)